vxco/.github/profile/README.md

-# VX Software
-## Where simple solutions meet complex problems
+# Where simple solutions meet complex problems

 Welcome to VX Software, we specialize in cutting-edge solutions for niche usecases.
 Our innovative software tools are designed to meet the complex challenges of modern research and industry applications.